serialc/space_pathways/README.md

 # space_pathways
-Randomely generates paths to fill space.
+Randomly generates paths to fill space.
 For science or for design.